New-MT-BFT-Homepage-Header-Image

 Tuition

 We were like one big family.
-I felt comfortable with everyone there.
-I tried new things, met new people, and learned about myself.
+I did new things, made new friends, learned about myself, and had so much fun.
 I have grown a lot and I brought that home with me.

 Paden Dvoor